 Several months ago, my daughter Catherine decided to play dodgeball during lunch with several students from her seventh-grade class.
 Knowing she was a stellar athlete, one of the boys in her class chose her to be on his team with his second selection.
 She beamed with confidence and dominated the game.
 How do I know?
 Because she ran home to tell me all about it that evening.

 In the midst of stories about her conquests – how she walloped Tommy in the square of the back and caught a 94 mph fastball to save the game – I decided to inquire more about why this day in particular was such a big deal.
-I knew she had played before, and, I was pretty confident that she’d been picked in the first round before, too.
-“Ya dad, but that’s because they had to pick a girl first” she answered, while rolling her eyes.
+I knew she had played before, and I was pretty confident that she’d been picked in the first round before, too.
+“Yeah, Dad, but that’s because they had to pick a girl first,” she answered, rolling her eyes.
 That was the difference.
-Today’s game was an unsanctioned pick up game.
+Today’s game was an unsanctioned pick-up game.
 She had been chosen on her own merits.
 Recognized for her talent.
-She knew without a shadow of doubt that it was not for any other reason.
+She knew without a shadow of a doubt that it was not for any other reason.

 True to form, until now, I’ve chosen to put my head down, live my beliefs, and let my actions and the results they create speak for themselves.
 And, frankly, I’m proud of the results.
 50% of 3Pillar’s Senior Leadership Team is female.
 Together, we lead a workforce – in the technology sector, no less – that is over 30% female globally.
 We are stronger than our competitors because of it.
 But, in honor of Catherine and International Women’s Day, I’ve decided to add my voice to the conversation and share the revolutionary strategy I’ve used to hire a diverse team.